 Understanding iShares Inc iShares MSCI Brazil ETF's Unusual Options Activity

-iShares Inc iShares MSCI Brazil ETF (NYSE:EWZ) shares experienced unusual options activity on Monday.
-The stock price moved down to $36.52 following the option alert.
+On Thursday, shares of iShares Inc iShares MSCI Brazil ETF (NYSE:EWZ) saw unusual options activity.
+After the option alert, the stock price moved down to $34.3.

 - Expiration Date: 2021-09-17